matt1432/Minix/README.md

+# Minix

-# NixOS Modded Minecraft Servers
+NixOS Minecraft Servers

-This is a Nix flake with a module `services.modded-minecraft-servers` that allows you to run multiple instances of modded Minecraft servers.
+This is a Nix flake with a module `services.minix` that allows you to run multiple instances of modded Minecraft servers.

 ## Usage